 Information security and cybersecurity

-It is of paramount importance to Sampo Group companies that the level of information and cybersecurity is adequate for the nature and scope of the business and the general level of technical development, and that it corresponds to the level generally expected from a financial company.
+It is of paramount importance to Sampo Group that the level of information and cybersecurity is adequate for the nature and scope of the business and the general level of technical development, and that it corresponds to the level generally expected from a financial company.

 The group-level guidance documents regarding information security and cybersecurity are the Sampo Group Code of Conduct and the Sampo Group Information Security Principles, which are both reviewed annually and approved by the Board of Directors of Sampo plc.
 In addition, each Group company has adopted supplementary policies and guidelines for its own purposes.

-Group goals and ambitions
+Goals and ambitions

 Information security and cybersecurity incidents reported to the authorities

-2022 2021 2020
+2023 2022 2021

-Sampo Group 1 1 1
+Sampo Group 0 1 1

 Governance